splInterp2025/splInterp/README.md

 # SplInterp: Sparse Autoencoders through the Lens of Spline Theory

-This repository contains the code accompanying the NeurIPS 2025 paper **"SplInterp: Improving our Understanding and Training of Sparse Autoencoders"**.
+This repository contains the code accompanying the paper **"SplInterp: Improving our Understanding and Training of Sparse Autoencoders"**.

 ## Overview